 You can calculate your basal metabolic rate by following a formula based on height, weight, and age, but this only gives an estimate.
 To obtain an accurate ratio, all individual factors must be taken into account, special equipment must be used, and measurements must be taken under strict conditions, such as after a good night’s sleep and on an empty stomach.
 The basal metabolic rate makes up only 70 percent of the calories your body uses.
 The total amount of energy you burn is determined by your basal metabolic rate + physical activity level and the calories you burn from digesting and absorbing nutrients.

 Understanding your basal metabolic rate provides a valuable tool: it shows that you can influence your metabolic rate through muscle mass and a balanced diet.
 A restricted diet tells your body to save calories and slow down your metabolism.
 Thus, women should consume at least 1200 calories per day and men at least 1800 calories per day.
 Build or maintain muscle mass with resistance training that works muscles against external resistance through exercises such as lifting weights, climbing stairs, squats, push-ups, and leg raises.
 If you are currently sedentary or have any health condition that limits your activity, please consult your healthcare professional before beginning weight training.

-- Sunday With Tabs the Cat, Makeup and Beauty Blog Mascot, Vol. 751
+- Monday’s Makeup and Beauty Blog Poll, Vol. 769